Mint's trust-building user onboarding and educational product tour

 The web experience

-In their web app, Mint's onboarding process begins with a simple customization question—users are asked to select their country and input their zip code—alongside a nice little bit of trust-building copy that reiterates the main value proposition.
+In their web app, Mint's user onboarding process begins with a simple customization question—users are asked to select their country and input their zip code—alongside a nice little bit of trust-building copy that reiterates the main value proposition.

 Next, users are prompted to connect their first bank account.
 There is more trust-building copy on the right to further reassure users by: